Changissnz/nu_merchant_principal/README.md

 in what are perceived by third-party judges as fallibility traps.
-The fact that there are different natures and styles attached to those that experiment validates the anticipation that conceptualizations of fallibility such as the Seven Deadly Sins are to be mentioned by some in their aims to "reveal and penalize evil".
+The fact that there are different natures and styles attached to those that experiment validates the anticipation that conceptualizations of fallibility, such as the Seven Deadly Sins, are to be mentioned by some in their aims to "reveal and penalize evil".

 Autonomy is intricately connected to information-flow